 - Surveillance efforts are often narrow in scope (targeting a predetermined cohort of biological samples and testing for known pathogens).

-- Lack of capacity at the source of sampling is problematic as surveillance reports can be seriously delayed while samples are sent to overloaded reach-back laboratories, and can take weeks or months to be processed with data release occurring many months longer.
+- Lack of capacity at the source of sampling is problematic as surveillance reports can be seriously delayed while samples are sent to overloaded reach-back laboratories, where it can take weeks or months to be processed with data release occuring many months later.